riskframe/ai-rmm/framework/govern-1.2.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Govern 1.2
-## Govern 1.2: The characteristics of trustworthy AI are integrated into organizational policies, processes, procedures, and practices.
+> The characteristics of trustworthy AI are integrated into organizational policies, processes, procedures, and practices. [@playbook]

 ### Govern 1.2.1.
 Define and document the characteristics of trustworthy AI.